snicole2701/Salary_Calculator_Tax_Tables_Service/README.md

   - Future-proof scripts were created to enable easy updates to the tax and rebate tables.
 New values can simply be added to the scripts, and the databases will be updated with minimal manual effort.

 ## Endpoints
-- Home (GET /):
+Home (GET /):
 - Provides a welcome message, confirming that the Tax Tables Service is available and operational.

-- Get Tax Rate (POST /get-tax-rate):
+Get Tax Rate (POST /get-tax-rate):
-- - Retrieves the tax rate for a given income threshold.
+- Retrieves the tax rate for a given income threshold.
 - Parameters:- income (float): The income value for which the tax rate is to be retrieved.

-- Get Tax Details (POST /get-tax-details):
+Get Tax Details (POST /get-tax-details):
 - Dynamically queries the tax tables based on user input to retrieve detailed tax information.
 - Parameters:- month (int): The month to determine the applicable tax period.
 - year (int): The year to determine the financial year.
 - income (float): The income value for which tax details are to be retrieved.

-- Get Rebate (POST /get-rebate):
+Get Rebate (POST /get-rebate):
 - Fetches the rebate amount based on specific criteria.
 - Parameters:
 - criteria (string): The eligibility criteria for the rebate.

-- Get Rebate Details (POST /get-rebate-details):
+Get Rebate Details (POST /get-rebate-details):
 - Dynamically queries the rebate tables based on user input to retrieve detailed rebate information.
 - Parameters:- age (int): The user's age to determine the rebate group.
 - financial_year (int): The financial year for which rebate details are to be retrieved.

-- Health Checks (GET /health):
+Health Checks (GET /health):
 - Confirms the service's health and readiness by returning a status message.

 ## Key Features
-- Data Management:
+Data Management:
 - Stores, manages, and queries tax and rebate tables efficiently.
 - Provides structured tax and rebate data for downstream calculations in Microservice 3.

+Scalability:
-- Scalability:- Designed for future expansion — tax and rebate tables can be updated with minimal effort via automation scripts.
+- Designed for future expansion — tax and rebate tables can be updated with minimal effort via automation scripts.

+Dynamic Querying:
-- Dynamic Querying:- Dynamically queries tax and rebate tables based on user inputs, ensuring that the data served is accurate and relevant.
+- Dynamically queries tax and rebate tables based on user inputs, ensuring that the data served is accurate and relevant.

-- Environment Variables:
+Environment Variables:
 - Database connectivity is managed using the following environment variables:
 - TAX_DB_URI
 - REBATE_DB_URI

-- Logging and Debugging:
+Logging and Debugging:
 - Comprehensive logging helps monitor interactions and debug issues effectively.

 ## Deployment
-- Containerization:
+Containerization:
 - The microservice is containerized using Podman.
 - It runs on a lightweight Python:3.9-slim image, ensuring efficient resource usage.

-- Hosting:
+Hosting:
 - Deployed on Render, where environment variables are configured for secure database connectivity.